 Report of the National Commission on Rural Labour (1991; New Delhi, Government of India, Ministry of Labour; See especially Volume II, Part II for the Legal Study Group Report.
 Report of the Second National Commission on Labour 2002

 Note: Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+The above list of books is not an exhaustive one.

 LL.M.
-SYLLABUS GROUP-B LABOUR, CAPITAL & LAW OPTIONAL PAPER-V
+SYLLABUS GROUP-B LABOUR, CAPITAL & LAW OPTIONAL PAPER-V TOTAL CREDITS ALLOTTED: 6